cosbi-research/VisualSHIELD/README.md

 VisualSHIELD is a shiny app module offering ready-to-use self-contained UI and logic to be easily integrated in your custom Shiny App.
 See XXX SCREENSHOTS or XXX LIVE DEMO.

 This repository contains the reference implementation for VisualSHIELD.
-You may freely use this work in your research and activities under the non-commercial [COSBI-SSLA license](https://www.cosbi.eu/research/prototypes/licence_terms).
+You may freely use this work in your research and activities under the BSD 3-Clause License (see LICENSE file).

 For more information and guided hands-on tutorials on how everything can be systematically glued together, as in the ENPADASI project, check out the [ENPADASI Hackaton](https://agenda.infn.it/event/11522/) or get in touch with the Cosbi Bioinformatics lab, led by lombardo@cosbi.eu.
 We'll be happy to help!